 It is not just about the quantity (huge amounts of text); it’s more about the relevance of the content to potential searches.
 For example, think of potential questions about your offerings and try, with your content, to answer those questions as fully as is necessary and as succinctly as possible.
 Create unique content which appears nowhere else online.
 In this way, you can improve the likelihood that your website will achieve better rankings.

 As you know, search engines are smart.
 So, if you create multiple web pages about the same subject, you are wasting your time.
 You should instead focus on one web page.
 When creating content, there are various ways in which you can expand your online presence and improve your ranking chances without repeating yourself in the process:

 Homepage: Use your website to communicate your value proposition and your general marketing messages (known as “high-level messages”).
-If there is one page which should be optimized for generic keywords, it is your homepage.
+If there is one page that should be optimized for generic keywords, it is your homepage.

 Product/services pages: If you are selling products/services, create a separate page for each service or product.

 Knowledge base: Give your users access to a page that offers them added value and provides further information about your subjects.
 On this page, you can provide graphics, ebooks, and white papers, for example.

 Blog: Blogging is a great way to stay up to date while easily generating new, relevant content.
 Blogging regularly (ideally once a week at a minimum) can have significant implications for search engine optimization since each new blog entry represents a new web page.
 Practical tips: What makes good content?